yungyuc/nsdhw_23au/project/leeshengcian/README.md

 a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.

+Note: The length of edge will be represented as multiples of "unit length"

 possible usage:

 1. Finding the shortest path of two intersections on a city map